 Technical Committee Geophysics

-High Resolution Seismic Survey of the Seismicity near Rotenburg and Comparison of Survey Methods
+High Resolution Seismic Survey of the Seismicity near Rothenburg and Comparison of Survey Methods

 During the observation period, four deep-crustal earthquakes could be identified, which could be attributed to tectonic intraplate processes due to (post-) glacial compensation movements.

-The highly accurate localization of the ML 1.5 Soehlingen event in February 2017 allowed a re-examination of the aftershock sequence of the October 2004 Rotenburg earthquake (ML 4.5) using waveform comparisons.
-The determination of the S and converted phases indicate a division of the aftershock series into two focal depth ranges: one at 12 km, corresponding to the focal depth of the main earthquake; the other in the reservoir area at 5 km, which could indicate a stress redistribution to an adjacent fault.
+Precise location of the ML 1.5 Söhlingen event in February 2017 allowed for reprocessing the aftershock-sequence of the 2004 Rotenburg earthquake (ML 4.5) by waveform comparisons.
+Evaluation of S and converted phases indicate a split of aftershock series into two distinct depth ranges, one at 12 km close to the main shock, the other at 5 km within the reservoir, eventually indicating a triggered stress release at a secondary fault.